milandjurdjevic/discriminalizer/README.md

     .With<DomesticCat>("Cat", "Domestic");
 ```

-Finally, we can use the `Discriminator` to deserialize the JSON.
+Finally, we can use the `discriminator` to deserialize the JSON, using `Json.OfStream` method.

 ```csharp
 // Configure the deserialization options.
 You need to provide JsonSerializerOptions, a list of discriminators and